Guides

 The Five Scoring Zones

-Single — The large coloured areas.
-Scores the face value of the number.
+Single — The big coloured areas.
+Worth the face value of the number.
+This is where most of your darts will land.

-Triple Ring — The thin inner ring.
-Scores 3x the number.
+Triple Ring — The thin inner ring about halfway out.
+Worth the number.
+This is the highest-scoring zone on the board.

 Outer Bullseye — The green ring in the centre.
-Scores 25 points.
+Worth 25 points.

-Inner Bullseye — The small red circle.
-Scores 50 points (counts as a double).
+Inner Bullseye — The small red dot in the dead centre.
+Worth 50 points and counts as a double.

 Scoring Table — Every Segment at a Glance